×

 But at the end of the day, your users will definitely appreciate you taking the time to cater their experience – and keep coming back for more.

-Subtitles are translations of the speech and audio for foreign audiences.
+Subtitles = translations for foreign audiences.

 Generally, subtitles are implemented for viewers who can hear the sounds but don’t speak the same language.
 Foreign audiences will typically need subtitles to get what is being said.
-Without these, it will be extraordinarily difficult to follow the story and interactions between characters.

 Would you be able to enjoy this trailer without them?
-(Understanding Korean is cheating!)

 The primary benefits of subtitles include improving accessibility and increasing reach to capitalise on new markets.
 Subtitles are intrinsically tied to dubbing – there is even some contention on which is superior!